Don’t Get Caught Up With The Wrong Clinic And Regret It – Public Warning!

 So that’s a whole lot of advice, but what does it all mean?

-Basically it just means go to a reputable, honest and law-abiding Clinic which is professional in its treatment of you; is clean and hygienic and uses the proper protective equipment and instrument sterilisation.
+Basically, it just means going to a reputable, honest and regulation-abiding Clinic which is professional in its treatment of you, is clean and hygienic and uses proper protective equipment and instrument sterilisation.

 An additional way of protecting yourself when considering Cosmetic Surgery is to ask the Medical Practitioner about their qualifications, training and relevant experience in the procedure you are considering.
 You are entitled to ask this!

-One other thing to always keep in mind when comparing prices of cosmetic enhancements and procedures, always remember to compare QUALITY also!
+One other thing to always keep in mind when comparing prices for cosmetic procedures, is to also remember to compare QUALITY!

-Don’t be caught into spending less now and then needing much more to fix it later – and that’s if it is fixable.
+Don’t be caught into spending less now and then needing much more to fix it later – and that’s provided it’s fixable.

-If you can’t afford to have the procedure, treatment or surgery with a reputable Clinic, the next best thing to do is wait until you can!
+If you can’t afford to have the procedure, treatment or surgery with a reputable Clinic now, the next best thing to do is wait until you can!